 From the start, the LA Knuckleheads were fun to watch and screamed scary potential with Miles being a fan-favorite.
-He was so popular he appeared on the cover of SI with KG; He appeared in one of the best Nike commercial ever with Vince Carter, Jason Williams, Baron Davis and Paul Pierce; He appeared in movies with Ryan Reynolds (Van Wilder) and later Scarlett Johansson (The Perfect Score).
+He was so popular, he appeared on the cover of SI with KG; He appeared in one of the best Nike commercials ever with Vince Carter, Jason Williams, Baron Davis and Paul Pierce; He appeared in movies with Ryan Reynolds (Van Wilder) and later Scarlett Johansson (The Perfect Score).
 The NBA All-Rookie member was looking like a star.

 Then the honeymoon ended and he was traded to the Cavs.
-In Cleveland, he was featured on another roster with scary potential (Miles, rookie LeBron, high school legend Dajuan Wagner, Carlos Boozer, Ricky “Buckets” Davis) and after a hot start, his minutes and shot attempts dropped and once again was traded after 2 seasons.
+In Cleveland, he was featured on another roster with scary potential (Miles, rookie LeBron, high school legend Dajuan Wagner, Carlos Boozer, Ricky “Buckets” Davis) and after a hot start, his minutes and shot attempts dropped and once again was traded after just two seasons.

-His last stint in the league was with the Bobcats back in 2009 and with the exception of a carrying a loaded gun in an airport story back in 2011, I can’t recall hearing anything about him since then…until this morning of September 17th of 2016, when I read the now 34-year old has filed for bankruptcy.
+His last stint in the league was with the Bobcats back in 2009.
+And with the exception of a carrying a loaded gun in an airport story back in 2011, I can’t recall hearing anything about him since then…until this morning of September 17th of 2016, when I read the now 34-year-old has filed for bankruptcy.

 But injuries, legal problems and bad investments have left Miles asking the court to allow him to sell off his assets to pay creditors.
 Miles listed $460,385 in assets and $1.57 million in liabilities.